 Favor to the endeavor,

-THE ARTICLE IS UNDER CREATIVE COMMONS ATTRIBUTION LICENSE 2.5.
-OR 4.0.
+THE ARTICLE CAN BE USED UNDER ANY OF THE CREATIVE COMMONS LICENSES: ATTRIBUTION 2.5, BY-SA 3.0, OR 4.0.
 TERESA PELKA.

 Feel welcome to learn reading the Seal in classic Latin.